hylexus/yassos/README.md

 See the wiki for full documentation, examples, custom-configuration and other information.

-> In this example, we will have the following domain mapping in your `/etc/hosts` :
+> In this example, we will have the following domain mapping in file `/etc/hosts` :

 ```sh
 127.0.0.1	sso.mine.com